ctools/ctools/doc/source/users/user_manual/data.rst

 .. figure:: eventheader.png
    :width: 70%
+   :align: center

-Every event list needs to be accompanied by a table with so-called Good Time Intervals (GTIs) where each row corresponds to a time interval of continuous data taking, and the two columns correspond to the start and stop times of these time intervals.
+Every event list needs to be accompanied by a table with so-called :ref:`Good Time Intervals (GTIs) <glossary_gti>` where each row corresponds to a time interval of continuous data taking, and the two columns correspond to the start and stop times of these time intervals.
 An exemple for the GTIs of the H.E.S.S. event lists comprising a single GTI is shown below.

 .. figure:: gti.png
    :width: 40%
+   :align: center

 Note that times are given in so-called Mission-Elapsed Time (MET) in seconds, and that the zero-point of the MET is specified by the ``MJDREFI`` and